-If a student chooses to withdraw from the program, they can notify their Advisor or Registrar in any manner; however, in writing is preferred.
+If a student chooses to withdraw from the program, they can notify any CGI staff member in any manner; however, in writing is preferred.
 The date of withdrawal is determined based on the date the student made initial contact.
-If the student contacts the Advisor, the Advisor notifies the Registrar.
-The Registrar communicates with the student regarding the acceptance of their withdrawal and resolution of any outstanding items related their prior enrollment with CGI.
+If the student contacts any CGI staff member, then that CGI staff member notifies the Registrar.
+The Registrar communicates with the student regarding the acceptance of their withdrawal and resolution of any outstanding items related to their prior enrollment with CGI.